mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/Shifter.md

 ###### _Figure 4: Spice Diagram of Protection Circuit

 Since the the max input voltage into a digital I/O port is 5.5 V, four 100 Ω resistors and four zener diodes with a breakdown voltage of 5.1 V will be used to protect the the microcontroller in case of a voltage spike.
-Once the breakdown voltage of the zener diode is reached, it will short circuit to ground until the voltage is below the threshold of 5.1 V. This means that a voltage greater than 5.5 V cannot reach the microcontroller.
+Once the breakdown voltage of the zener diode is reached, it will short circuit to neutral until the voltage is below the threshold of 5.1 V. This means that a voltage greater than 5.5 V cannot reach the microcontroller.

 ![image](https://user-images.githubusercontent.com/117474540/215919854-223f294b-a3c7-4141-a173-09ad79c67937.png)